DYCI2/om-dyci2/README.md

 This library was only compiled and tested on macOS so far.

-Download the last version of DYCI2lib [HERE](https://github.com/DYCI2/Dyci2Lib), move om-dyci2 and DYCI2lib in a same parent directory, and compile libdyci2.
-Use your Terminal in [parent_directory]/om-dyci2/libdicy2/ and simply Make the library:
+1. Download the last version of DYCI2lib [HERE](https://github.com/DYCI2/Dyci2Lib)

+2. Move om-dyci2 and DYCI2lib in a same parent directory

+3. Compile libdyci2: use your Terminal in [parent_directory]/om-dyci2/libdicy2/ and simply Make the library:

 ```
 cd libdyci2
 make